Shandeepsugumar/Java-JDBC/README.md

 This project is a console-based shopping application developed in Java using JDBC (Java Database Connectivity) to connect and interact with a relational database.
 It simulates a basic e-commerce experience, allowing users to browse products, manage carts, and place orders.

 # Key Features:
-  📦 View available mobile products with details (brand, model, price, quantity) ➕ Add products to the shopping cart
+  📦 View available mobile products with details (brand, model, price, quantity).

+  ➕ Add products to the shopping cart.

-  🛍️ Place an order and generate a basic order summary 🗃️ Interact with a relational database (like MySQL) to store and retrieve product and order details ✅ Input validation and simple error handling
+  🛍️ Place an order and generate a basic order summary.

+  🗃️ Interact with a relational database (like MySQL) to store and retrieve product and order details.

+  ✅ Input validation and simple error handling.

 # Technologies Used:
   1) Java – Core application logic